-The U.S. Department of Education (Department) received your written plan for a reasonable level of tolerance when calculating whether the Rhode Island Department of Education (RIDE) has met State maintenance of equity requirements under the American Rescue Plan Act of 2021 (ARP Act).
+The U.S. Department of Education (Department) received your written plan for a reasonable level of tolerance when calculating whether the Rhode Island Department of Elementary and Secondary Education (RIDE) has met State maintenance of equity requirements in fiscal year (FY) 2023 under the American Rescue Plan Act of 2021 (ARP Act).
 This written plan applies only to a subset of Rhode Island's local educational agencies (LEAs).

-The ARP Act State maintenance of equity requirements help ensure that State funding supports LEAs with high concentrations of poverty and the students who have been subject to longstanding opportunity gaps in our education system and experienced the greatest impact from the COVID-19 pandemic.
+The ARP Act State maintenance of equity requirements help ensure that State funding supports LEAs with high concentrations of poverty and students who have been subject to longstanding opportunity gaps in our education system and experienced the greatest impact from the COVID-19 pandemic.
 These requirements are vital for ensuring that States maintain funding to address the impact of the pandemic on students' education, and for protecting students in high-need and highest-poverty LEAs from disproportionate cuts if reductions in State effort do occur.